 Stephen H. Sinas

-Stephen H. Sinas is a law firm shareholder and dedicates his practice to representing injured people throughout Michigan and beyond.
-Steve specializes in cases involving personal injury, Michigan auto no-fault insurance disputes, healthcare law, and constitutional rights matters.
+Stephen H. Sinas is a law firm shareholder and dedicates his practice to representing injured people throughout Michigan and elsewhere.
+Steve specializes in cases involving personal injury, Michigan auto no-fault insurance disputes, healthcare law and constitutional matters.

 Steve is a fierce advocate for the rights of the injured and victims of injustice.
-He firmly believes in the principle that people who were injured as a result of the wrongdoing of others should be entitled to fair compensation for the impact on their life and well-being.
+He firmly believes in the principle that people who are injured as a result of the wrongdoing of others should be entitled to fair compensation for the impact on their life and well-being.
 He is also dedicated to fighting for people’s right to access the medical care and benefits to which they are legally entitled.
 Steve handles cases in both Michigan state and federal courts.
 He has successfully litigated cases in counties across Michigan.
-He has also been named a “Super Lawyer” in the field of plaintiff’s personal injury in since 2013.
+He has also been named a “Super Lawyer” in the field of plaintiff’s personal injury since 2013.